pfdubois/BridgeBidding/source/MajorOpenings.rst

 (who invented it in 1954) or Dormer 2NT (who popularized it in Europe).

 This shows four trump as in Jacoby 2NT; with 3 card support, one makes a :ref:`"going for blood" redouble <blood>`.

-My recommended partnership agreement for intermediates is to make a Jordan 2N bid with 3-card support also -- the redouble sequences are rather bloody.
+However, my recommended partnership agreement for intermediates is to make a Jordan 2N bid with 3-card support also -- the redouble sequences are rather difficult.
 Jordan over the takeout double gets the support message in early so partner can revalue their hand, and prevents a low-level bid from the opponents.

-One of the competitive principles we will use is that jumps in competition are weak.
+One of the competitive principles we use is that jumps in competition are weak.
 A notable exception is replying to your partner's takeout double.
 Until we get to all that, just note that a bid of 3M here is a preemptive four-card raise.